eyashiro/eyashiro.github.io/pages/services.md

 <br />

 # How It Works
-1. Take a look at the different types of services available.
+1. Pick a service type.
-2. <a href="../contact/index. html">Contact me</a> to discuss your specific needs.
+2. <a href="../contact/index. html">Discuss your specific needs.</a>
-3. We will agree on a personalized service offer that suits all your needs.
+3. Receive a personalized service offer that suits all your needs.
-4. We will co-sign a simple contract so that you and I know what we can expect from each other in the most transparent way.
+4. Agree to a simple contract so we know what to expect from each other in the most transparent way.
-5. I will do the work and communicate with you and your team regularly.
+5. Get regular communication while work is in progress.
+6. Receive the deliverables.
-6. I will send you an invoice at the agreed upon time(s) after completion of the milestones or services.
+7. Pay the invoice after completion of each milestone or services.
-7. I hope that I can continue supporting you on future projects and tasks.  &#128513;
+8. Continue working together on future projects and tasks if satisfied.  &#128513;

 <br />